 Take 4 to 6 pitted dates and slice them into smaller pieces.
 Place them in a blender or food processor with a small amount of the liquid from the coconut milk and chop them up until they are as fine as possible.

-These bars use raw honey and maple syrup to sweeten them in place of refined sugars, and are quick to throw together for a great afternoon snack!
-Get the full recipe at My Humble Kitchen.
+These bars use raw honey and maple syrup to sweeten them in place of refined sugars, and are quick to throw together for a great afternoon snack! (via My Humble Kitchen)

-Sweetened with dates and sneaking in avacado, these raw brownie bites are not only full of chocolately goodness, they’re also nourishing!
-Get the full recipe at Live Simply.
+Sweetened with dates and sneaking in avocado, these raw brownie bites are not only full of chocolately goodness, they’re also nourishing! (via Live Simply)

 1 to 2 bananas